guiklose/guiklose/README.md

 # 👋 Hey, I'm Guilherme Focassio — Software Engineer

-Software Engineer with 2 years of experience and a strong focus on fullstack development.
-Skilled in building APIs and multi-platform applications.
+Software Engineer with 3 years of experience and a strong focus on fullstack development.
+Skilled in building Embedded Systems, APIs and multi-platform applications.
 Highly adaptable, with ability to quickly learn and integrate new technologies and development environments.

 ---